 - Acquia PHP 8.2: Some libraries that are available in Acquia PHP 7.4 might be currently unavailable in PHP 8.2 if the PHP community has not updated them for PHP 8.2 compatibility.

 - Acquia PHP 7.4: For older versions of Drupal, PHP 7.4 is available.
 If you require PHP 7.4 beyond its end of life, see PHP 7.4 LTS Program.
-Some libraries available in Acquia PHP 7.3 may not yet be available in PHP 7.4 if they haven’t yet been updated by the PHP community for PHP 7.4 compatibility.
+Some libraries available in Acquia PHP 7.3 may not yet be available in PHP 7.4 if they have not been updated by the PHP community for PHP 7.4 compatibility.
 This option is available only if you avail the paid program for PHP 7.4 Long Term Support (LTS).
 For more information, see PHP 7.4 Long Term Support (LTS) Program.

 Working with different PHP versions on different environments